Deep Vein Thrombosis Treatment

 Do you need deep vein thrombosis treatment?
 Our physicians perform a minimally-invasive, non-surgical alternative called thrombolysis.
 Our Illinois clinic can perform this minimally invasive procedure on an in-patient basis or at one of the Adventist Midwest Hospitals in and around Chicago.
 We have participated in the multi-center ATTRACT Trial, a randomized trial to evaluate the benefit of aggressive non-surgical removal of leg vein and abdominal vein clotting.

-(“DVT” or clots in the deeper leg veins) is a well-known cause of leg pain and swelling.
+Deep vein thrombosis (“DVT” or clots in the deeper leg veins) is a well-known cause of leg pain and swelling.
 Risk factors for DVT include:

 • recent trauma